cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-28-TLS-Say-hello-to-my-little-friend.md

 ```

 Then we check that the negotiation finished with an agreed key share and a certificate the client will accept.
 If we can't satisfy those two basic requirements we cannot
 continue with this client.

 Next we check if we have the public key from the peer agreed.
 If not we will need to send a "Hello Retry Request".
 We will then tell the client
 the key exchanges we support and the client will have to send a hello again.
-We will need to keep the hash of the client, as the handshake isn't restarting and this ensures
+We need to keep the hash of the client, as the handshake isn't restarting and this ensures
 that a man in the middle cannot force us to negotiate a cipher or certificate that they prefer.

 And that is the client hello!
 I have glossed over the certificates but I will leave that to a whole post of it's own.
 Next we can discuss the server hello (a short topic)